mrnateriver/vue-component-static-loader/README.md

 The loader parses ASTs of input files using [TypeScript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API), searches for exported classes with specified decorator (its identifier can be changed with `decoratorName` loader option) and then transforms initialization expressions of certain parameters in its options so that when further compiled the component will have everything it needs in its options.

-Aforementioned sample components will be transformed into the following code (excluding HMR and without the comments, ofcourse):
+Aforementioned sample components will be transformed into the following code (excluding HMR and without the comments, of course):
 ```TypeScript
 import Vue from "vue";
 import Component from "vue-component-static-loader";